 - Unauthorized peer-to-peer file sharing.

 - Providing False Information.
-Giving any false information to, or withholding necessary information from, any institutional official acting in the performance of their duties in connection with a student’s admission, enrollment, or status in the institution.
+Giving any false information to, or withholding necessary information from, any institutional official acting in the performance of his or her duties in connection with a student’s admission, enrollment, or status in the institution;

 Back to Top

 |Divisional Review Responsibilities Checklist: Institutional Excellence and Student Success|

 Revision History: Adoption April 2014; Revision June 2015; March 2018; Edited Dec.
 2019; Edited July 2021